atantos/LexicalGravityExperimental/README.md

 # LexicalGravityExperimental

-This is a repo for optiming code that calculates the Lexical Gravity measure by Daudaravicius et al (2004).
+This is a repo for optimizing code that calculates the Lexical Gravity measure by Daudaravicius et al (2004).

 Here is the formula that corresponds to the measure: